instituutnederlandsetaal/BlackLab/doc/technical/index-formats/integrated.md

 - `\u0001` ("name separator") separates the type name from the attribute name.
 - `\u0002` ("value separator") separates the attribute name from the value.
+- `\u0003` ("attribute value separator") separates multiple values for an attribute, if applicable.
+- `\u0004` ("relation info term prefix") marks a term that is only used to be able to write the separate relation index.
+This is a term that includes the full relation type and attributes, which will be parsed and stored in the relation index while indexing.
+It only includes the relation id in the payload.

 These delineation characters make sure we can generate a regular expressions that avoid any unwanted matches (e.g. prefix or suffix matches).